Glass from Poland Tariff: 15% (2026)

 Glass from Poland represent an important segment of bilateral trade, with approximately $18B in total bilateral trade.

-Glass (HTS Chapter 70) carry an average MFN duty rate of 5% in addition to the Section 122 tariff.
+Glass (HTS Chapter 70) carry an average MFN duty rate of 5%, which is absorbed into — not added on top of — the EU deal's 15% all-inclusive ceiling.
 No additional Section 232 or Section 301 surcharges apply to most products in this category from Poland.

 Key products in HTS Chapter 70 imported from Poland include Float glass, Safety/tempered glass, Mirrors, Glass bottles, Glassware, and Fiberglass.